jz95/RLPractical/README.md

 # RLPractical
-This python library is meant to help the students choosing Reinforcement Learning in University of Edinburgh.
+This python library is meant to help the students choosing [Reinforcement Learning](https://www.inf.ed.ac.uk/teaching/courses/rl/) in University of Edinburgh.
 Basic algorithms mentioned in the lecture or on the [textbook](http://incompleteideas.net/book/the-book-2nd.html) would be implemented. **Note: It's still an unstable version.
-API migh change later on.** And Docs are still incompelte.
+API might change later on.** And Docs are still incompelte.

 Clone this repo and install rlp.
 ```